AfZheng126/MORA/README.md

 # Mora

-Mora is an aligner that re-assigns query reads to a unique reference.
+Mora is an read re-assigner that re-assigns query reads to a unique reference.

 Main steps of Mora:
 1. Calculate the expected abundance levels of the references based on the input SAM file.